visym/cap/docs/README.md

 # Overview

 The Consented Activities of People (CAP) dataset is a fine grained activity dataset for visual AI research curated using the [Visym Collector](https://visym.com/collector) platform.
-The CAP dataset contains annotated videos of [fine-grained](https://github.com/visym/cap/blob/main/classification/cap_labels.csv) and [coarse-grained](https://github.com/visym/cap/blob/main/classification/cap_superlabels.csv) activity classes of consented people.
+The CAP dataset contains annotated videos of [fine-grained activity classes](https://github.com/visym/cap/blob/main/classification/cap_labels.csv) of consented people.
 Videos are annotated with bounding box tracks around the primary actor along with temporal start/end frames for each activity instance, and distributed in [vipy](https://visym.github.io/vipy) json format.
 An interactive visualization and video summary is available for review below.

 The CAP dataset was collected with the following goals: